-From 2017/2018, the ATM has received extra funds from the DSAC to pay the local municipality for utility services - the expenses for municipal charges are disclosed under administrative expenses.
+Since 2017/2018, the ATM has received extra funds from the DSAC to pay the local municipality for utility services - the expenses for municipal charges are disclosed under administrative expenses.
 The ATM is budgeting to receive funds in the MTEF period and is paying this over to the Department of Public Works and Infrastructure (DPWI), who in turn is making payments to the local municipality on behalf of the ATM.
 Unfortunately, the DPWI is not making regular payments.
 The ATM classified the situation as high risk and included it in the risk register as the ATM cannot afford the Monument, which is a popular tourist attraction, to be without basic services.
 It was indicated in 2020/2021 that a handover of the payments of the accounts from the DPWI to the ATM will take place, and in the 2021/2022 financial year three of the six municipal accounts were handed over to the ATM.
+No further changes for the foreseeable future are anticipated.